lacchain/bndes-network/DEPLOY_NODE.md

 * Below you will find instructions for the deployment of nodes using Ansible.
 This implies that it will be executed from a local machine on a remote server.
 The local machine and the remote server will communicate via ssh.

 * The installation with ansible provided is compatible with **Ubuntu 18.04** and **Centos7**.
+Despite of that, BNDES installed on **Red Hat**.
 If you want to deploy your node in a different operative system, you can go to the [documentation for Generic Onboarding](https://github.com/lacchain/bndes-network/blob/master/GENERIC_ONBOARDING.md).